kirshanthans/hugo_site/content/authors/admin/_index.md

 I am Kirshanthan ("Krish") Sundararajah.
 I am a Ph.D. candidate at the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu), [Purdue University](https://purdue.edu).

-My research interests span the areas of compilers, programming language, and high performance computing.
+My research interests span the areas of compilers, programming languages, and high-performance computing.
-I am particularly interested in solving performance challenges in _irregular programs_.
+I am particularly interested in solving **performance challenges in irregular programs**.
-I have recently focused on theorizing the correctness of _scheduling transformations_ for _general recursive programs_ as a means to bring _performance transparent abstractions_ to compilers.
+I have recently focused on theorizing the correctness of scheduling transformations for general recursive programs to provide **performance transparent abstractions in compilers**.

 My adviser is [Milind Kulkarni](https://engineering.purdue.edu/~milind).
 I have earned my bachelor's in electronics and telecommunication engineering from [University of Moratuwa](https://ent.uom.lk/).